 Military Pay

 Resident - If the taxpayer is a resident of Maryland they are subject to Maryland income tax on all income regardless of the source.
 This includes Active Duty Military Pay.
 There is an exception to this rule for resident active duty taxpayers who are stationed outside of the United States its possessions.
 Up to $15,000 may be subtracted so long as total military pay does not exceed $30,000.
-The military income earned while serving outside of the U.S. needs to be subtracted from income on the Maryland resident return by selecting:
+The military income earned while serving outside of the U.S. needs to be subtracted from income.

 - Total Maryland Adjusted Gross Income